SJ429/MatplotlibStudy/README.md

 Python Matplotlib was used to manipulate and visualize the data and findings.

-The analysis used a complete data from two datasets in CSV format, Mouse_metadata.csv and a Study_results.csv.
+The analysis used a completed with data from two datasets in CSV format, Mouse_metadata.csv and a Study_results.csv.

 ## Observations and Insights